simonerossi83/life-expectance-and-GDP-off-CodeCademy-capstone-project-/README.md

-# life-expectance-and-GDP-off-CodeCademy-capstone-project-
+# Life expectance and GDP - project off CodeCademy

 Data analysis about life expectance and GDP.
-Built off CodeCademy capstone project
+Built off CodeCademy capstone project.

+This is a small dataset, considering only 6 countries.
+This is a reduced set for teaching purposes only.